All of You (Betty Who song)

-"All of You" is a song recorded by Australian recording artist Betty Who.
+"All of You" is a song by Australian recording artist Betty Who.
 The song first appeared on SoundCloud in December 2013, and was later re-recorded and included on her debut studio album, Take Me When You Go (2014).

 The video was released in January 2015 and a remix single on 10 March 2015.

 On 21 February 2015, "All of You" became Who's second number one single on the Billboard Dance/Club Play Songs chart.

 Critical reception

 Sam Lansky from Idolator said "All of You" is “a deliriously euphoric dance-pop gem that rushes and crashes gloriously”.

 Music videos

 A music video for "All of You" was released on YouTube on 8 January 2015.